Commercial horticulturists are involved in the growing, distribution and selling of food, crops and plants

 - flexibility and a willingness to work in a busy and varied environment

 - knowledge of health and safety regulations and procedures

-Practical experience is essential for entry into this career.
+You will need to gain practical experience to enter this career.
 Experience in retailing and/or gardening and evidence of an interest in fresh produce and plants is useful for those seeking work on the commercial side.

 Try to obtain a work experience placement or a vacation job within the industry, at a plant nursery or on a farm producing crops.

 Voluntary work with local gardening projects is useful.
 There are also opportunities to undertake work experience placements in all areas of horticulture abroad.

 Typical employers include companies growing and supplying fresh produce and plants and those that process, package and distribute fruit and vegetables.
 These vary in size, from businesses employing just one person to large nurseries and farms, and include pick-your-own enterprises and organic farms and gardens.

 Production nurseries also employ graduates and many offer training schemes covering all areas of production including propagation, container and field-grown stock.

 Look for job vacancies at: